floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 In this chapter, we will discuss the modular monolith architecture.
 We will start by defining the architectural style, and then continue by discussing the challenges and opportunities of this architecture.

+// TODO: Justification for choice of modular monolith in this thesis

 == Definition

 While a traditional monolith architecture is a single-tiered software architecture that tightly couples the three layers (presentation, business logic and data access), the modular monolith architecture focuses on separation of concerns by partitioning the application into modules or components based on their functionality @kucukoglu_2022.